flax-lang/flax/README.md

 Once the entire compilation unit (file) has been translated into FlaxIR, it is translated into LLVM IR.
 Since the design of FlaxIR is mostly LLVM except lacking actual code generation, it's fairly straightforward.

 Once all modules are LLVM'ed, everything is linked together, and LLVM optimisations are applied.
 If the compiler is set to JIT, then the LLVM JIT engine is called on the module.
-If not, then it is compiled to a bitcode file, upon which `clang++` is invoked, to get an executable.
+If not, then it is compiled to an object file, upon which `cc` is invoked, to get an executable.